fclairamb/ci-info/README.md

 # CI Info

-This tool helps extract CI info.
+This tool helps extract CI info and embed them in a resulting code (whether it's compiled or not).

-Version: 0.1.0
 ## Why
 Adding the CI info useful to identify what was used to build any app.
 Yet, doing it properly is boring.